VSPEC-collab/VSPEC/README.md

 The Code is split into 4 main executable programs, all named ____Builder.py, that you run individually and, to start, in this order.

 1. StarBuilder.py
-   - Creates the variable star model with spots and faculae, must be run first as the program needs a star.
+   - Creates the variable star model with spots and faculae.
+Must be run first as the program needs a star.
    - Calculates the coverage fractions of the photosphere, spots, and faculae for each phase of the star.
    - It also bins the supplied stellar flux models (NextGen stellar dataset by default) to a resolving power specified in the config.
 2. PlanetBuilder.py